turjumann/react-task/README.md

 My first attempt to generate the PDF without compressing it, outputted 70MB for a single PDF file.
 After the compress, it was 500KB.

 ## What did I learn?

+I learned about google' APIs and how we can render the maps on our web application.

 Also, it was my first time converting a React page to a PDF.
 Now I kinda understand how can we generate receipts for our users.